Statement of Investment Policy and Guidelines

-All securities so purchased, excepting the bond authorized in subsection (O) and the tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation of the city purchased under subsection (C), shall show on their face that they are fully payable as to principal and interest, where applicable, if any, within 30 years from the date of purchase.
+All securities so purchased, excepting the bond authorized in subsection (15), investments authorized in subsection (18) and the tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation of the city purchased under subsection (3), shall show on their face that they are fully payable as to principal and interest, where applicable, if any, within 30 years from the date of purchase.

 9.0 INVESTMENT RESTRICTIONS

-Except as provided in subsection (1)(2), neither the comptroller nor treasurer shall have authority, without the approval of the City Council, to (i) invest in financial agreements whose returns are linked to or derived from the performance of some underlying asset such as bonds, currencies or commodities products, or (ii) borrow against or otherwise obligate City investments, other than for purposes of a security lending transaction conducted under section 2-32-575 of the Municipal Code.
+Except as provided in section 8.0, subsection (12)(2), neither the Comptroller nor Treasurer shall have authority, without the approval of the City Council, to (i) invest in financial agreements whose returns are linked to or derived from the performance of some underlying asset such as bonds, currencies or commodities products, or (ii) borrow against or otherwise obligate City investments, other than for purposes of a security lending transaction conducted under section 2-32-575 of the Municipal Code.

-The total holdings across all funds held by the treasurer shall have no less than an overall average rating of Aa1 on a quarterly basis, as rated by two accredited rating agencies.
+Exclusive of investments made pursuant to Section 2-32-520(r), the total holdings across all funds held by the Treasurer shall have no less than an overall average rating of Aa1 on a quarterly basis, as rated by two accredited rating agencies.

 In order to protect the City public fund deposits, depository institutions are to maintain collateral pledges on City deposits and certificates of deposit during the term of the deposit.